Associate Professor, Public Administration and International Affairs

 Julia L. Carboni (Ph.D.
-Management, University of Arizona) is an Assistant Professor in the Maxwell School of Citizenship and Public Affairs at Syracuse University, where she teaches courses on nonprofit management and fund development.
+Management, University of Arizona) is an Associate Professor in the Maxwell School of Citizenship and Public Affairs at Syracuse University, where she teaches courses on nonprofit management and fund development.
 Her research focuses on collaborative arrangements designed to address large-scale social issues and social media use and management by nonprofit organizations.
 Dr. Carboni serves on national committees for several professional associations including the Academy of Management, the American Society for Public Administration, and the Association for Research on Nonprofit Organizations and Voluntary Action.
 She also serves on the Advisory Board for the Indy Food Council.
 Prior professional experience includes managing youth mentoring and graduate education programs and alumni fundraising for academic units.
 She was previously an Assistant Professor in the School of Public and Environmental Affairs and the Lilly Family School of Philanthropy at Indiana University.

 Peer Reviewed Research Publications

 Chris Koski, Saba Siddiki, Abdul-Akeem Sadiq, and Julia L. Carboni.
 (2017).
 “Representation in Collaborative Governance: A Case Study of a Food Policy Council.”
 American Review of Public Administration.
 Forthcoming.
 DOI: 10.1177/0275074016678683

 Sarah Maxwell and Julia L. Carboni.
 (2016).
 “Social Media Management: Exploring Facebook Engagement Among High Asset Foundations” Nonprofit Management and Leadership 27(2): 251-260.